 “Normally, the fires you come across, the engine is running or has been running,” a Minneapolis Fire Department spokesman told ConsumerAffairs last year.
 The fire was not intentionally set, they ruled, but the cause was left undetermined.

 The Klamm family, meanwhile, purchased their own Toyota RAV4 brand new in September 2017, they tell ConsumerAffairs.
 It drove well initially.
 But lately, in recent months, Shaun suspected that something had gone haywire with the electronics.
 After a recent oil change, the car began acting “funny,” Shaun says.
 The high beams didn’t turn on when they were supposed to and the radio would turn on and off by itself.

-Shaun brought it back to the local dealership numerous times, he says, and couldn't get the electrician to look under the hood or take his complaints seriously.
+Shaun brought it back to the local dealership numerous times, he says, and couldn't get the electrician to look under the hood or take his issues seriously.